 The Dutch test is also a more accurate way than saliva testing to measure free cortisol and to monitor hypothalamic-pituitary-adrenal axis (HPA axis) regulation, which is how our brain and adrenals communicate.
 Since we know that our hormone balance is closely connected to our HPA axis, it is important to test them at the same time to get the big picture.

 Nutrition Profiles – A comprehensive nutritional evaluation to identify specific deficiencies of vitamins and nutrients that are essential for optimal health and wellness.

 Organic Acids Testing – A comprehensive view of organic acids shows the body’s cellular metabolic processes and breakdown.
 This 24-hour urine test looks at energy production, detoxification, neurotransmitter breakdown and intestinal bacteria or yeast.
-Women’s health is often complex and this test can give us information on which body systems are out of balance for the most efficient treatment plan.
+Women’s health is often complex and this test can give us information on which body systems are out of balance for the most effective treatment plan.

 An organic acids test is ideal for patients who may suffer from:

 - Weight issues